bastienleonard/pysfml-cython/doc/sphinx/source/system.rst

       Return an ``int`` containing the number of microseconds for this time object.

+   .. method:: copy()

+      Return a new Time object with the same value as self.

 .. class:: Clock

    Utility class that measures the elapsed time.